flipstone/henforcer/README.md

   commit: <SHA of the latest master commit>
 ```

-_Note: `henforcer` requires a handful of packages that are not on stackage as of lts-22.7.
+_Note: `henforcer` requires a handful of packages that are not on stackage as of lts-23.6.
 The following is likely to needed in the `extra-deps` section of your `stack.yaml`

 ```
-# henforcer needs pollock and tomland
+# henforcer needs pollock
-- pollock-0.1.0.0
-- tomland-1.3.3.2
+- pollock-0.1.0.1
-# tomland needs validation-selective
 ```

 ## Initialization